kenshincui/AlamofireURLCache/README.md

 ## License

-AlamofireURL is released under the MIT license.
+AlamofireURLCache is released under the MIT license.
 [See LICENSE](https://raw.githubusercontent.com/kenshincui/AlamofireURLCache/master/LICENSE) for details.